NannyML/nannyml/docs/tutorials/setting_up/preparing_your_data.rst

 NannyML will leverage this information to know which columns to use and how to interpret the data in them for drift calculation and performance estimation.

-For this purpose NannyML also requires some additional data, columns that are not features of the monitored model, such as a timestamp or partition data.
+For this purpose NannyML also requires some additional data; columns that are not features of the monitored model, such as a timestamp or period data.

-The information describing the features, prediction, target and the columns where to find required data is called :term:`Model Metadata`.
+The information describing the features, prediction, target, and the columns where required data are found, is called :term:`Model Metadata`.

 ..
     TODO: insert illustration showing model invocation and assigning names to everything